The-African-Research-Collective/jubilant-sniffle/README.md

 ### How does LM-Harness evaluate multiple choice tasks?

 For multiple-choice questions, in the log-probability mode, the framework creates a set of input and output pairs using the input prompt and check the probablity of generation of each of the choices.
 The choice with the highest probability is selected as the answer.
 The framework selects the choice with the highest probability as the answer and checks if it is the correct answer.
+This approach is [detailed in this blog post](https://blog.eleuther.ai/multiple-choice-normalization/)

 For example, using the sample AfriMMLU prompt above, the framework will generate the following input-output pairs: